Technology

 Beaver Builder $99+/year Easy Developers, clean code

 The default editor built into WordPress since 2018.
-Uses "blocks" for different content types (paragraphs, images, buttons, etc.).
+Uses “blocks” for different content types (paragraphs, images, buttons, and more).
 Free and improving with each WordPress update.

 Elementor

 The most popular third-party page builder.
 Intuitive drag-and-drop interface, massive widget library, and active community.
-Free version is powerful; Pro version adds more features.
+The free version is powerful, and the Pro version adds more features.

-Cons: Can slow down sites if overused, some features require Pro
+Cons.
+Can slow down sites if overused, and some features require Pro.

 Divi Builder